MIR-MU/ntcir-math-density/README.md

                             estimates.pkl.gz.
     --num-workers NUM_WORKERS
-                            The number of processes that will be used for processing the NTCIR-10 Math dataset, and for computing the density, and probability estimates.
+                            The number of processes that will be used for processing the datasets, and for computing the density, and probability estimates.
 Defaults to 1.

 Extracting density, and probability estimates, and plotting the estimates using 64 worker processes: